 Ordering and Setup

 Ordering the system online is straightforward since there aren’t many additional features.
 Most of the ones that are available are offered to you as a gift.
 You have to choose whether you want the secondary help button or a lockbox.
 Then, input the subscriber info, including emergency responder information.
 You can also do all this by calling the Rescue Alert phone number.
 Your equipment will arrive after three to five business days using standard shipping or faster if you select second-day or next-day shipment.

 Setting up this system is extremely simple.
 If you bought the cellular option, plug it in the power outlet, wait a few seconds for the system to inform you it’s good to go, and that’s it!
 Setting up the landline option is the same, but you also have to connect your phone and the base unit.
 Run a few tests from different distances from the base unit before you start using the system to get a picture of how far you can go and to make sure everything is fully operational.

 - Option to make a one-time payment and get lifetime service

 - Free lockbox or second pendant with free monitoring

 - Pendant range longer than specified

 - Only a few additional features

 - Hidden reset button

-They offer one unique option that makes them stand out from the competition—you can make a one-time payment to buy the equipment and get lifetime service.
+The company offers one unique option that makes it stand out from the competition—you can make a one-time payment to buy the equipment and get lifetime service.
 Plus, you get a free lockbox or a secondary pendant with free monitoring!